-Any person who wishes to do so may put forward a nomination and must meet the same eligibility criteria as the nominees, that is, at least one of the following criteria:
+Any person who wishes to do so may put forward a nomination.

-The nomination must be supported by two persons who also meet these same eligibility criteria.
+The nomination must be supported by two persons.

 Important: The following persons may not be admitted to the Ordre nor may they put forward or support a nomination: